Let’s take a hot minute to talk about email list opt-ins. First things first, though. If you’ve either:

-Because if you have a business and a majority of your marketing is done online, it’s the fastest/easiest/most guaranteed way to get eyes on your stuff.
+Because if you have a business and the majority of your marketing is done online, it’s the fastest/easiest/most guaranteed way to get eyes on your stuff and stay in the minds of your potential clients.
 If you woke up one morning and found your social media accounts had been hacked or mysteriously deleted, how would you feel?
 How would you connect with your audience?
-Would you have to start from scratch, or would you pour yourself a cocktail and put your feet up knowing you could pop in and connect with your list immediately?
+Would you have to start from scratch, or would you crack open a beer and put your feet up knowing you could pop in and connect with your list immediately?

-Social media is a really great marketing tool, but when it comes to direct contact with your audience an email list wins every time.
-By opting into your list, your subscribers are not only giving you permission to send stuff directly to their sacred inbox on a regular basis, they’re also telling you they WANT you to send stuff directly to your inbox on a regular basis.
+Social media is a great marketing tool, but when it comes to direct contact with your audience, an email list wins every time.
+By opting into your list, your subscribers are not only giving you permission to send love notes to their sacred inbox on a regular basis, they’re also telling you they WANT you to send love notes directly to your inbox on a regular basis.
 You don’t have to figure out new algorithms every month, you don’t have to have to feel like you’re getting lost among thousands of your industry peers, and you have a direct line of communication with potential customers.
 It’s like a WIN/WIN/WIN/WIN/WIN/WIN.

 Okay, now that we’ve gotten that out of the way, let’s talk about the next question on your mind: